 More importantly the mental attitude and thought process of someone who commits suicide is certainly sinful.
 It is always based in a selfish thought process.

 This is considered sinful because it is the purest form of unbelief in the promises of God.
-The general thought process of a suicidal person is incredible selfish and recognises that they do not believe God can help them.
+The general thought process of a suicidal person recognises that they do not believe God can help them.
 They believe no one can help them and that they are past the point of no return.

-Let me ask you this question.
 Does a true child of God show fruits of suicide?
-God certainly has mercies on those who can't make choices for themselves, but ultimately, those with a self-destructive behaviour or a debased mind as described in Romans 1:28 are ultimately choosing selfishness over God.
+God certainly has mercies on those who can't make choices for themselves, but ultimately, those with a self-destructive behaviour or a debased mind as described in Romans 1:28 are ultimately choosing to service themselves over God.

-Mark 5:2-5; Ephesians 5:29 note that “no one ever hated his own flesh”, such behavior reveals that those who are suicidal have zero faith in Christ.
+Mark 5:2-5 and Ephesians 5:29 note that “no one ever hated his own flesh”, such behavior reveals that those who are suicidal have no faith in Christ.
 God has made Himself very clear: “the unrighteous will not inherit the kingdom of God” (1 Corinthians 6:9-10), the “unbelieving” go to the lake of fire (Revelation 21:8)

-We know all too well that works performed outside of God are sin.
-If you believe this to be true, the deaths depicted in these texts can be quickly and easily explained away as sinful, or as righteous (as we see in Samson's example).
+Works performed outside of God are sin.
+If you believe this to be true, the deaths depicted in these texts can be quickly and easily explained as sinful, or as righteous (as we see in Samson's example).